 Tin ceiling tile magnetic chalkboards are so easy to DIY.
 All you need to do is choose a tile with a large flat center and paint the center with chalkboard paint.
 Although the picture shows the tile framed in black, personally, I think the frame detracts from the tile.
 I would just hang the tile directly on the wall with removable Picture-Hanging Strips or nail them into the wall with cone head nails.

 Tin Ceiling Tile Magnetic Chalkboards

-I love the way they turned out and best yet, the whole family takes advantage of the chalkboards to leave each other reminders and make one another smile.
+I love the way our tin ceiling tile magnetic chalkboards turned out and best yet, the whole family takes advantage of the chalkboards to leave each other reminders and make one another smile.